2023 Best Value Nursing Associate Degree Schools in Minnesota

 Rochester Community and Technical College undergraduate students pay an average of $5,372 in in-state tuition and fees each year.
 On average, nursing graduates from Rochester Community and Technical College take out $27,212 in student loans while working on their Associate Degree.

-The average tuition and fees for an in-state undergraduate at NTC are $6,380 a year.
+NTC undergraduate students pay an average of $6,380 in in-state tuition and fees each year.
 The average amount in student loans that nursing majors at NTC take out while working on their Associate Degree is $32,265.

 Read full report on Nursing at Northwest Technical College

-The excellent associate degree programs at North Hennepin Community College helped the school earn the #3 place on this year’s ranking of the best value nursing schools in Minnesota.
-Located in the suburb of Brooklyn Park, North Hennepin Community College is a public school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend North Hennepin Community College.
+The school came in at #3 on this year’s Best Value Nursing Associate Degree Schools in Minnesota list.
+Located in the large suburb of Brooklyn Park, North Hennepin Community College is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at North Hennepin Community College are $4,882 a year.
 While working on their Associate Degree, nursing majors at North Hennepin Community College accumulate an average of around $32,743 in student debt.